infiniflow/ragflow/api/python_api_reference.md

 The number of records to retrieve per page.
 This controls how many records will be included in each page.
 - `1024`

-#### orderby: `string`
+#### order_by

-The field by which the records should be sorted.
-This specifies the attribute or column used to order the results.
+The attribute by which the results are sorted.
+Defaults to `"create_time"`.
-- `"create_time"`

-#### desc: `bool`
+#### desc

-A boolean flag indicating whether the sorting should be in descending order.
+Indicates whether to sort the results in descending order.
+Defaults to `True`.
-- `True`

 #### id: `string`

 The ID of the chat to be retrieved.
-- `None`
+Defaults to `None`.

 #### name: `string`

 The name of the chat to be retrieved.
-- `None`
+Defaults to `None`.

 ### Returns

-A list of chat objects.
+- Success: A list of `Chat` objects representing the retrieved knowledge bases.
+- Failure: `Exception`.

 ### Examples